Advitya17/AutoBrickify/README.md

 ## Contents
 The current contents of this rudimentary data ingestion pipeline include:
-1. Python file (for ETL processes, convenience utilities, and actual implementations)
+1. Python files (for ETL processes, convenience utilities, and actual implementations)
 2. Documentation (as shown here)
 3. Replication paper in `references`
 4. The main runnable python script (`run.py`).